Composition, form of production and packaging

 The ink composition of the capsule marking: shellac 47.5%, titanium dioxide, iron dye oxide black, butanol, water, propylene glycol, ethanol denatured (methylated alcohol), isopropanol.

-- blisters (10) - packs of cardboard.
+10 pieces. - blisters (10) - packs of cardboard.

 INSTRUCTION FOR THE SPECIALIST.